Creating an Exhibition

 B: Exhibitions Menu: Builder, Object Manager, Assets, and Analytics

-To take a tour of the UI elements, from the drop down menu (G), select Take Tour.
+To take a tour of the Exhibition Builder, from the Action menu (E), select Take a Tour.

 At left, in the Structure tab, under Pages, you’ll see all the pages you added, including your Sections.
 If you need to reorder pages, just drag and drop.

-Click the Settings tab to review and update Display, Typography, Color, and Metadata options.
+Click the Settings tab to review and update Display, Typography, Colors, and Metadata options.

 The choices you make in Settings will apply to every page across your exhibition (however, you can still make updates on individual pages to override these choices).